alexander-95/fyp/report.md

 The photos will be converted to greyscale and thresholded.
 The time at which the photos were taken will be recorded and the location of the object in the image using blob detection.
 Noise reduction may be necessary in places to smooth out the image.
 Most of the image manipulation will be done using python opencv.

 LOW LEVEL DESIGN
-- convert color
+- convert color (make the image grayscale)
-- gaussian blur
+- gaussian blur (noise reduction)
-- threshold
+- threshold (increase contrast)
-- centroid
+- centroid (first order moment)
-- getMetrics
+- getMetrics (function for stereo vision calculations)

 IMPLEMENTATION
 - anything else of interest